-A major area of research sponsored by the biodiesel industry has been the performance of biodiesel blends in the fuel distribution system and in engines.
-This research has led to significant changes to the ASTM specifications for B100 and biodiesel blends that improved storage stability and cold weather operation.
-Additional research in these areas, as well as on the performance of biodiesel blends with emission control catalysts and filters, is ongoing.
+A major area of research sponsored by the biodiesel industry over time has been the performance of biodiesel blends in the fuel distribution system and in engines.
+This research has led to significant changes to the ASTM specifications for B100 and biodiesel blends that improved storage stability and cold-weather operation.